dasha-samples/dasha-in-car-assistant/README.md

 }
 ```

-In the __’preprocessor digression targetFiller’__ part we program a conversational AI app to understand what car part the driver chooses.
+In the __`preprocessor digression targetFiller`__ we program a conversational AI app to understand what car part the driver chooses.
 A __digression__ is a node which can be called up from any point in the conversation.
 This is how the AI responds to inevitable tangents that humans bring up in conversation.
 You can also use digressions to specify numerous responses to a phrase such as "how can I help you today?"
-A preprocessor is a digression which doesn't consume a message, it performs some function but goes unseen by the end user.
+A __preprocessor__ is a digression which doesn't consume a message, it performs some function but goes unseen by the end user.
 You can read more about digressions in this [post](https://dasha.ai/en-us/blog/using-digressions).
 You can read more about Dasha preprocessor digressions in our [documentation](https://docs.dasha.ai/en-us/default/dasha-script-language/program-structure?searchResult=p73-highlight-0#digression).

 At this point the driver can specify either the wanted car part or what they want to be done with that part, which is shown in line 33: